Updated: Nov 28, 2020

 "I was a little reluctant to sign up for BIBC's program at first.
 Having had ADHD and dyslexia all my life has made learning really difficult.
 However, I was greatly surprised by how easy it was to read and learn all the course material!
 Everything is short, sweet, and extremely concise.
 As well, the font is very large and there are lots of videos to keep things interesting!
 I'm definitely going to suggest to my friends to take courses at BIBC." - Evan

 As I worked on expanding BIBC’s online platform and thinking of new solutions to create accessibility plus inclusion, I came to realize a lot of things.
-As someone with loving parents who immigrated to a whole new country just to ensure I grew up safe, provided me with any opportunities that came their way, and ensured that I had the proper resources and technology to thrive, I have never truly experienced the struggle that many people with disabilities or barriers face today.
-Since kindergarten, my education and learning has always been smooth sailing.
-I had nothing that made learning difficult, and so the years worth of education flew by in a breeze.
+As someone with loving parents who immigrated to a whole new country just to ensure I grew up safe, provided me with any opportunities that came their way and ensured that I had the proper resources and technology to thrive, I have never truly experienced the struggle that many people with disabilities or barriers face today.
+Since kindergarten, my education and learning have always been smooth sailing.
+I had nothing that made learning difficult, and so the year's worth of education flew by in a breeze.

-However, within the recent years, I became friends with someone who has ADHD.
+However, within recent years, I became friends with someone who has ADHD.
 As I got closer and closer to them, I started to notice their struggle while learning.
 Wherever they went, whether it be in school or out, people would look at them differently, exclude them from participating in activities, and did not know how to communicate with my friend.
 COVID-19 and the pandemic hit my friend especially hard.
 As courses started transitioning online, there was an extreme lack of accessibility for those with disabilities.
 Long PDFs were sent to students like him and teachers would post lengthy paragraphs, all of which only heightened their ADHD and caused him to have difficulty following what was being taught.
 As I saw my friend struggle, I came to realize the privilege that I have, thus flaming the fire and passion in me in wanting to ensure that the future works towards making things more accessible and inclusive for those who need it.

 According to WHO, over 2 billion people have some form of disability or barrier to learning - and yet, even though over 37% of the world contributes to such a percentage, accessibility and inclusion for the disabled are still scarce.